gro1m/AZ-900-Azure-Fundamentals/README.md

 * discrete markets
 * have same data residency and same compliance boundaries

+resource:
+* manageable item that can be created in Azure
+* e.g. WebApp, VM, SQL Database ...
+* e.g. VM can be assigned to another resource, the NSG.

 resource groups:
+* holds related resources
-* container for multiple ressources that have the same lifecycle
+* container for multiple resources that have the same lifecycle
 * no hierarchical structures
 * aggregates ressources in a manageable unit.